drborges/arbor/packages/arbor-store/README.md

 => 0
 ```

-Now, should we change `counter1.count` from the original `store`, only `scope1` will react to the change since `scope2` has not yet accessed any part of the state, therefore does not depend on any particular part of the state:
+Now, should we change `counter1.count` from the original `store` (or from `scope1`), only `scope1` will react to the change since `scope2` has not yet accessed any part of the state, therefore does not depend on any particular part of the state:

 ```ts
 store.state.counter1.count++